ietf-rats-wg/key-attestation/draft-ietf-rats-pkix-key-attestation.md

 capitalizes RATS terms such as Attester, Relying Party, and Claim.
-Therefore, for example, a "Verifier" should be assumed to be an entity that checks the validity of Evidence as per {{!RFC9334}}, whereas a "verifier" could be a more general refence, for example, to a PKI entity that checks the validity of an X.509 certificate or other digital signature as per {{!RFC5280}}.
+Therefore, for example, a "Verifier" should be assumed to be an entity that checks the validity of Evidence as per {{!RFC9334}}, whereas a "verifier" could be a more general reference to a PKI entity that checks the validity of an X.509 certificate or other digital signature as per {{!RFC5280}}.

 The following terms are used in this document:

 {: vspace="0"}

-Application Key:
-: An application key consists of a key hosted by a HSM (the platform) and intended to be used by a client of the HSM.
-The access and operations on an application key is controlled by the HSM.
-MikeO: I don't love that we have two "AK"s.
-Maybe we can find a different term for this?

 Attestation Key (AK):
 : Cryptographic key controlled solely by the Attester and used only for the purpose